tplobo-fusion/IDM2BIBLATEX/README.md

 Modifications
 -------------

 Implement modifications in `source.js`.
+Modifications to `bookmark.js` are ignored.

+New contents in `source.js` are copied to `bookmark.js` by a GitHub Action.
-Copy the contents to `bookmark.js`.
-Do a search & replace to remove all newlines.
+The action also does a search & replace to remove all newlines.

-Install the new bookmark.
+Install the new bookmark in your browser.